Muscle Architecture and Recruitment in Injury Rehab

 muscle4

 Conventional treatment of soft tissue injuries centers on managing symptoms in the early stages and progressive loading exercises in the rehabilitation stage, to restore muscle strength and joint range of motion.
 Although strength and range of motion are important, they fall short of restoring optimal function, because they do not address architectural and neuroplastic changes.
 In order to fully assess tissue damage and monitor recovery, we must be able to look at the damaged tissues themselves.
-High-resolution ultrasonography performed in real time enables us to visualize muscles, tendons and neural bodies with the patient in motion.
-In addition, we are able to assess muscle recruitment and firing patterns using surface electromyography (SEMG).
+High-resolution ultrasonography performed in real time enables us to visualize muscles, tendons, and neural bodies with the patient in motion.
+In addition, we are able to assess muscle recruitment and firing patterns using surface techniques.

 Muscle firing patterns are unique to each patient, and vary by: